Detox your Makeup

 Next, we are going to work through each subcategory pile, and declutter!

-Throw out old things
+Throw out old products

 The most important declutter - get rid of old and expired products.
 Yes - makeup expires!
 No-one should have, or use expired makeup.